Hukyl/Hukyl/README.md

-I'm Andrii Shalaiev, a software developer from Kiev, Ukraine.
+I'm Andrii Shalaiev, a software developer from Kyiv, Ukraine.
 Currently a Computer Science student in NaUKMA.

 I mostly code in Python, Golang, C, JavaScript.
 Currently I'm learning more about these languages as well as C++ and Java.
 I'm friendly and hard-working, and fond of working on and completing hard but interesing projects.